-Brother Ernest was also a regular soldier.
-Bertie gives Ernest as one of his next of kin on his military record (no date) which states he was serving in the Royal Garrison Artillery.
-Military Unit was in South Africa for Boer War then transferred to China to assist in putting down the Boxer Rebellion.
+His brother Ernest was also a regular soldier.
+Bertie gives Ernest as one of his next of kin on his military record (no date) which states Ernest was serving in the Royal Garrison Artillery, his unit was in South Africa during the Boer War then the unit transferred to China to assist in putting down the Boxer Rebellion.
 Ernest was drowned in the course of the journey.

 Address: Shelford Road, Radcliffe on Trent